NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

          year = forcats::as_factor(year))
 ```

-We can summarize this to get a more manageable table.
+We can summarize this as the total number of distinct species in a
+locality, year, and habitat type to get a more manageable table.

 ``` r
 spec_agg <- spec_join %>%